rezaiyan/vokab.server/RENDER_DEPLOYMENT.md

 ### Database Connection Errors

-1. Verify database is running
+1. Verify database is running (status should be "Available")
-2. Check `DATABASE_URL` format: `jdbc:postgresql://hostname:port/dbname`
+2. Check `DATABASE_URL` format is correct:
+   - Must start with `jdbc:postgresql://` (NOT `postgres://`)
+   - Example: `jdbc:postgresql://dpg-xxxxx-a:5432/vokabdb`
 3. Ensure web service and database are in the same region
+4. Use the **Internal Database URL** from Render, not the External URL
+5. Verify DATABASE_USERNAME and DATABASE_PASSWORD match the database

 ### High Latency